tim-pipi/tp/docs/DeveloperGuide.md

 **Expected Benefits**:

-* **Faster note management for Users**: Editing notes will be reduced from a two step process (Note deleting and then Note editing) into a one step process (Note editing)
+* **Faster note management for Users**: Editing notes will be reduced from a two step process (Note deleting and then Note adding) into a one step process (Note editing)

 ### Sort Status Enhancement